 In addition to the holiday-related factors mentioned above, there could be another reason for holiday no-shows at the office.
 Gatherings involving a lot of people are environments where germs can spread easily.
 So if one person in your holiday get-together is sick, it’s likely that a few others will soon also feel under the weather.
 When you are under the weather, follow these rules for calling in sick at work.

 The day after Easter

 The second-highest sick day surge was on April 22, which in 2019 was the day after Easter.
 Seems like many people weren’t so eager to hop right back to work after the Easter holiday.
 In many areas, students have this day off from school, so it is possible many parents decided to stay home with the kids.
-Follow these examples of what organized people do during the holidays.

 It’s probably not a big shock that many offices are a bit emptier than usual on January 2.
 Some employees may still be nursing a hangover or otherwise recovering from their New Year’s revelry.
 Parents may stay home because kids have no school and they don’t have childcare.
 Others may just want to try and stretch out the winter holidays as long as they can.

 It seems like many people have trouble getting motivated on Mondays.
 Twenty percent of the sick day searches happened on a Monday.
 “The increased call-outs on Monday suggest that people value time off more when it’s clustered together,” says Morris.
 “In today’s modern world, people are more connected to their jobs than ever.
 Disconnecting can be almost impossible.
 It may be that a ‘bonus’ three-day weekend allows workers to function at their best and increases productivity.”
 Somewhat surprisingly, Fridays didn’t see as much of the “sick time syndrome” as you might expect.